snowyu/ikb/README.md

 ## The Common Knowledge Classification Specification

 This section is similar to wordnet.
-But
+But the differences are:

-1. Encoding the knowledge item ID(identify) with Chinese Character
+1. Encoding the knowledge item ID(identification) with Chinese Character
-1. A knowledge item only one ID(identify) and one explanation(not allow to have multiple identify or explanations)
+1. A knowledge item only one ID(identification) and one explanation(not allow to have multiple identify or explanations)
 1. The root classification is different from Wordnet.

 ### Why encoding with Chinese characters?

+General

 Chinese characters have a stable architecture, as well as plenty of character, about more than 21,000 characters, and each character has its own meaning.